devtlv/PY2_JS_2019/Week2/JS_Introduction/Lesson/Day1.JSValueTypes.md

 colors.splice(1, 1, 45, 23); // var colors = ["blue", 45, 23, "green" ];
 ```

--The `slice()` method: slices out a piece of an array into a new array.
+- The `slice()` method: slices out a piece of an array into a new array.
 The slice() method creates a new array.
 It does not remove any elements from the source array.
 The method then selects elements from the start argument, and up to (but not including) the end argument.
 ```javascript